[T H E F U T U R E F A I R E]

 Before its Too late.
 See!"

-The radio was out or in between stations and the combination of boredom and curiosity made me stop.
-As with any other Joe I'd given the future a thought or two.
+The radio was in between stations and the combination of boredom and curiosity made me stop.
+As with any other guy I'd given the future a thought or two.
 In fact I had devised a little theory about it along the lines of an organic theory of life.
 To wit: If an individual plays out the biological fate and dies, then too, nature had the same fate and would perish and, in fact, had given the brain the knowledge of its own destruction.
 Not simply knowledge, but facts and hardware.
 So, it was all connected together without question.
 The future had something indomitable about it.
 The attitude became infectious.
 What then is left but to drink, eat, and enjoy a woman?
 Keep warm for half a century maybe and then break down in weird babbling sounds.

 He was a stooped fellow by the name of Zog and moved suspiciously behind the front table which was laden with artifacts and souvenirs appertaining to the future.
+There were pamphlets filled with doom prophets from the religious to the secular.
+One pamphlet predicted the end by pandemic.
+"Only the insects will survive."
+A book on the counter was a studious account of the previous five extinction events in the Earth's history.

-He was a shrewd man because he had taken reddish lava rock abounding in the area and tried to pass it off as fused automobiles.
+This Zog was a shrewd man because he had taken reddish lava rock abounding in the area and tried to pass it off as fused automobiles.
 There were ten in a row and when I called him out on it he became defensive.

 "This is the way they'll be!"